sni/thruk/README.md

 `SPDX-License-Identifier: Artistic-1.0-Perl OR GPL-1.0-or-later`

-Vendor specific libraries below `./root/thruk/vendor/` may have different licenes.
+Vendor specific libraries below `./root/thruk/vendor/` may have different licenses.
 See `THANKS` file for details.